Skip to content Skip to navigation

 Dr. Richard Morris

-I am a member of the Institute of Physics (IoP) and serve on the committee for their Materials and Characterisation group.
+I am a member of the Institute of Physics (IOP) and hold Chartered Physicist status.
+I also serve on the IOPs Materials and Characterisation group committee, previously holding the position of Honourable group secretary.

 Selected Publications